arvhol/banditGames/README.md

 # banditGames
-Stuff I have collected/written when playing the bandit wargames at overthewire.org
+Notes and stuff from playing the bandit wargames at overthewire.org